redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 #### 2\.
 Launch Ansible job templates

 This step demonstrates the execution of job templates.
-You will be working with several templates as the workshop progresses but you will only need to focus on launching five templates as part of getting the lab environment setup.
+You will be working with various templates as the workshop progresses, however, this step utilizes seven templates to initialize the lab environment configuration.

--   Two **Templates** named **SETUP / Satellite** and **SETUP / Tower** are the initial two jobs templates you need to launch.
+-   Two **Templates** named **SETUP / Satellite** and **SETUP / Tower** are the initial jobs templates you need to launch.

 ![](https://lh4.googleusercontent.com/kz6l-YuNoKknP6nX7nJTooAmVa91z4up4CoE6c2L2UW2cvJpaOaKXs9vVr62IPN8zA1Od5ADmsX-6K-PNEgKUzFiESAiFW0IqZae94Gd7rS1kt8qm_CrfWbAEHYoQ1FEsglCRFVL)